Skip to main content

 • having an electrocardiogram (ECG) and checking your blood pressure while lying and standing

-• requesting a home hazard assessment, where a healthcare professional visits your home to identify potential hazards and offer advice
+• a healthcare professional visits your home to identify potential hazards and offer advice on how to make your home safer

-• doing exercises or increasing activity to improve your strength and balance
+• exercises to improve your strength and balance

 Preventing a fall